How to watch Cruella - where can you stream the new Disney movie?

 NOTE: You need an active Disney Plus subscription (£7.99 per month or £79.90 for a year) to access this deal.

-For those of us with a Disney Plus subscription, all that's left to do in order to watch Cruella is buy Premier Access.
+Got a Disney Plus subscription?
+All that's left to do in order to watch Cruella is buy Premier Access.
 Once that's out of the way, you can stream Cruella as often as you like - there's no limit or expiry date.

 View Deal